seven-of-eleven/designare-z390-opencore-efi/README.md

 ## When all else fails, refer to the documentation
 OpenCore, unlike Clover, has robust official documentation.
 While some of it may be confusing, if you follow it 99% of the time you will be OK.
 Read the docs!

+## Changelog
+- **13 June 2020:**
+    - Updated OC, Kernel Extensions, and Drivers to be compatible with latest macOS update `10.15.5` (and supplemental update).
+    - Somehow the boot picker remembers my choice now, meaning that emulated NVRAM is somehow working?
+    - *IMPORTANT:* Upgraded from `DEBUG` to `RELEASE`:
+        - Changed all drivers and OC files from the `DEBUG` versions to `RELEASE` versions because I seem to have a stable system.
+        - Modified `config.plist` to no longer generate logs (log level now `0`).
+        - If you're having problems, switch back to `DEBUG` mode yourself by following [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/debug.html).